 We picked up the game outside the Dwelg village, and headed west to the twin Western Towers.
 There, Kyle stumbled on the only treasures we really wanted (a Fire stone and the Crystal segment of the final Mystic Sword) in under five minutes.
 In fact, this was so fast that I don’t think he worked out what was up with the Towers and I forgot to tell him!
 Here’s the deal: the Towers are linked at the top by a bridge, and past that bridge is a device that actually reverses gravity and puts you on the Towers’ ceilings.
 The Fire Stone is at the top of one tower (a room you might miss if you head for the obvious bridge door), and the Crystal is on the ceiling of the first floor of the other tower.
 I’ve always been impressed with how well the low-res platform communicates this gimmick but it probably helps if you stick around long enough to check it out!
 Maybe if there had been a third valuable item on the bottom floor of the second tower, instead of a Cure3 potion. (more…)

 Buzi abandoned us almost the moment after we lost our sweet ride, and the rest of us limped north to Talonsburg, a town that had been constructed by the advance team from our World.
 Unsurprisingly, it was just a small base and a runway, but since so many people seem to know about it, it’s confusing that it hasn’t been taken out yet.
 Inside, we found Dr. Quacer, who told us that the last member of the party, Borgin, had already gone ahead to Goht, the continent housing the final Masters.
 Unfortunately, Goht was guarded by a Barrier that was keeping the Talon2 out, and Borgin had only gotten in through the magic of NPC immunity to roadblocks.
 Quacer learned the Talon had been destroyed, but didn’t seem that pooped about it, since he simply launched his artificial copy, the Talon2, and we were back in business!
-Like it never happened.
+It’s like the original ship never even crashed.

 No, really, they pretend like it never happened most of the time, even calling it the “Talon” for the rest of the game. (more…)